-The main theatre, located at the centre of the courtyard, is designed as a “jewel box”, clad with folded metal panels in a pyramidal shape.
+The main theatre, located at the centre of the courtyard, is designed as a “jewel box”, clad with embossed and perforated coloured stainless steel panels.
 Its distinctive form is visible through double height entrances from the surrounding streets, advertising the College’s exciting and varied curriculum to students and presenting a distinctive venue for public events and theatre nights.

 To create distinct identities for the two separate functions – the further education college (The Manchester College) and the university level provision (UCEN) – each has a dedicated entrance.
 The topography allows these to be at different levels, ground and first, connected by a wide, inhabitable staircase within the courtyard.
 While specialist facilities can be shared, each function has its own social areas, external roof terraces, libraries and learning resource centres.
 UCEN facilities are generally arranged on the eastern and southern (New Bridge St) wings, and Manchester College facilities on the northern and west (Ducie Street) wings.

-The proposals draw on Manchester’s industrial heritage.
+The design draws on Manchester’s industrial heritage.
 The masonry construction is reminiscent of the massive Brewery buildings which once stood on the site, whilst the ‘woven’ pattern in which the masonry panels are arranged is intended to invoke the area’s history of textile manufacturing.